 After identifying financial products that align with your goals and risk tolerance, proceed to apply for investing via CPFIS.
 This involves the following steps:

-• Establish a CPF Investment Account at a CPFIS participating agent such as DBS, OCBC, or UOB.
+- Establish a CPF Investment Account at a CPFIS participating agent such as DBS, OCBC, or UOB.
 This account will serve as your CPF investment management platform.
-To open a CPF Investment Account, contact one of these institutions and comply with their application procedures.
+To open an account there, contact one of these institutions and comply with their application procedures.

 Conclusion on Investing Using CPF